 #38.
 It helps you get more sales

-With many similar products and services to choose from, your clients will make buying choices based on their subjective perception.
+With an array of similar products and services to choose from, your clients will make buying choices based on their subjective perception.
 People will choose the brand that they know, like and trust the most.

 Your blog can help them choose your brand.

-By publishing great content that your readers enjoy reading, they will like your brand more and more, until it becomes natural to choose you via your competitors as part of a buying decision.
+By publishing great content that your readers particularly enjoy, they will like your brand more, until it becomes natural to choose you over your competitors.

 #39.
 It boosts your PR efforts

 When you send pitches to the media, you can include a link to your blog.
-A well-written blog signals to any podcast host, editor, journalist or TV producer that you are an expert on your topic.
+A well-written blog signals that you are an expert on your topic to any podcast host, editor, journalist or TV producer.
 They will be more likely to consider your pitch.

-Also, if you have a significant amount of monthly traffic to the blog, it makes sense to use it when you have a special announcement that you want your targeted public to know about.
+If you also have a significant amount of monthly traffic to the blog, it makes sense to use it when you have a special announcement that you want your target public to know about.
 Think of a press-release kind of content where you can share news about your company, the launch of a new product or a new valuable partnership.

 Here is an example from the Starbucks blog: